unaidelao/FreeCodeCamp-Exercises/Projects/Pomodoro Clock/README.txt

-This is a Pomodoro Clock. /* UNDER CONSTRUCTION */
+This is a Pomodoro Clock from freecodecamp.com

 Created at Codepen.io.
-See it: [URL]
+See it: https://codepen.io/unaidelao/full/yKgqdz/